Organization’s Name: CANADIAN BLACK ARTISTS UNITED

 Black artists in the context of CANADIAN BLACK ARTISTS UNITED shall include visual artists, performing artistes, literary artistes, musical artistes, but not limited to those listed.

 Membership Categories: Individual membership: individual artistes reflecting the diversity of the arts and individuals interested in the arts.
 The first category of artists will be established artists meeting Canadian and International standard.
-The second category will include emerging artists who are in the mid-career of their profession.
+The second category will include emerging artists (not amature) who are in the mid-career of their profession.

 Honorary: The class of this membership shall be conferred on patron and individual who has contributed to the advancement of Canadian Black artist/s or an individual who has the capacity to advance the course of CANADIAN BLACK ARTISTS UNITED.